Why is it so important?

 - 720 000 images of children being sexually abused are uploaded on the internet EVERY DAY.

-- Boys and very young children are sexually exploited online they are more likely to face the most serious and extreme forms of abuse.
+- Boys and very young children are sexually exploited online.
+Both are more likely to face the most serious and extreme forms of abuse.

-- The vast majority of online child sexual abuse material is made by those in the victim’s circle of trust, such as coaches, teachers and care givers, identifying children in abuse material can be crucial to locating offenders
+- The vast majority of online child sexual abuse material is made by those in the victim’s trust circle, such as coaches, teachers and caregivers.
+Identifying children in abuse material can be crucial to locating offenders

 A parent is a child’s best protector.

-Unfortunately self-doubt seems to have become part of modern parenting.
-If parents are to keep kids safe, they need faith in their ability to raise healthy successful human beings.
+Unfortunately, self-doubt seems to have become part of modern parenting.
+If parents are to keep kids safe, they need faith in raising healthy, successful human beings.
 A parent’s intuition and insight springs from an instinctive vigilance over a beloved child – this is a powerful force in protecting children.